Table of Contents

 Multigeneration branched snapshots.
 VirtualBox can save arbitrary snapshots of the state of the virtual machine.
 You can go back in time and revert the virtual machine to any such snapshot and start an alternative VM configuration from there, effectively creating a whole snapshot tree.
 For details, see Section 1.10, “Snapshots”.
 You can create and delete snapshots while the virtual machine is running.

 VM groups.
-VirtualBox provides a groups feature that enables the user to organize virtual machines collectively, as well as individually.
+VirtualBox provides a groups feature that enables the user to organize and control virtual machines collectively, as well as individually.
 In addition to basic groups, it is also possible for any VM to be in more than one group, and for groups to be nested in a hierarchy -- i.e. groups of groups.
 In general, the operations that can be performed on groups are the same as those that can be applied to individual VMs i.e. Start, Pause, Reset, Close (Save state, Send Shutdown, Poweroff), Discard Saved State, Show in fileSystem, Sort.

 Clean architecture; unprecedented modularity.
 VirtualBox has an extremely modular design with well-defined internal programming interfaces and a clean separation of client and server code.
 This makes it easy to control it from several interfaces at once: for example, you can start a VM simply by clicking on a button in the VirtualBox graphical user interface and then control that machine from the command line, or even remotely.
 See Section 1.16, “Alternative front-ends” for details.